 Lack of Strong Ties to Home Country:

 Applicants must show significant connections to their home country, such as stable employment, family relationships, or property ownership.
-A lack of these ties raises concerns that the applicant may not return after their visit to the U.S..
+A lack of these ties raises concerns that the applicant may not return after they visit the U.S.

 Immigrant Intent (INA Section 214(b)):